nicholasdavies/elixir/README.md

 Tools for transforming R expressions.

-Provides functions for finding, extracting, and replacing patterns in R' language objects, similarly to how regular expressions can be used to find, extract, and replace patterns in text.
+Provides functions for finding, extracting, and replacing patterns in R language objects, similarly to how regular expressions can be used to find, extract, and replace patterns in text.
 Also provides functions for generating code using specially-formatted template files and for translating R